jeanmathieupotvin/transltr/tests/testthat/_snaps/flat.md

       :: Comments

-      What follows after an octothorpe is treated as a comment, and is ignored.
+      What follows after an octothorpe is treated as a comment and is ignored.
       # This is a comment.
       Inline comments are also allowed. # This is a comment.
       Escape octothorpes (\#) to treat them as regular characters.